sundy-lang/sundy-lang/README.md

     # Second constructor which makes a trivial animal (every function can use named arguments)
     This: (
-      age: u8(0.0), # function waits for 8 bit unsigned integer or set "age" to 0
+      age: r64(0.0), # function waits for 64 bit unsigned float number or set "age" to 0
       type: Symbol(@Mammal) # "symbol" type is an integer with syntax sugar, @Mammal is a default value for argument ) do
       this.age: age